ENCCS/julia-for-hpda/content/regression.rst

   * Climate data (predict temperature from the others)
   * Do it with linear model first
   * other data set?
 If needed to illustrate.
+  * Need a case where non-linear is needed and linear does not suffice.

 Some standard time-series models
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^